Furmanus/Arena-RL/README.md

 - light system(partially done, see issues)
 - fire spreading system
 - inventory management and items (just plain items, no stats yet)

+You can use http://rawgit.com/ site to preview result without downloading whole repository.